amazon-science/ParaAMR/README.md

 ## License

 This library is licensed under the CC-BY-NC License.
+See the LICENSE file for more details.